-- Actions taken must benefit the person who is not considered to have capacity and must only be taken where that benefit cannot be achieved without taking that action. - Any actions or decisions made on behalf of the person should be the least restrictive possible - In deciding whether to take an action or decision, consideration must be given to: - The person's wishes (past and present) - The views of other people who have an interest in their welfare.
+- Actions taken must benefit the person who is not considered to have capacity and must only be taken where that benefit cannot be achieved without taking that action. - Any actions or decisions made on behalf of the person should be the least restrictive possible. - In deciding whether to take an action or decision, consideration must be given to: - The person's wishes (past and present) - The views of other people who have an interest in their welfare, such as relatives and/or primary carers.